Massages have an excellent effect on the body and mind - without any side effects. Reflexology before bed will make you fall asleep quickly.

 Why are there dozens of different massage techniques?

-- Some massage technics are applied to standing, sitting, or lying down—some in water (hot or cold) while requiring the patient's cooperation and activation.
-Although the techniques look pretty different - they work very similarly.
-The differences lie between the rest of the area being treated.
-Sometimes these are also traditional techniques.
+- Some massage techniques are applied while standing, sitting, or lying down, and some are in the water (hot or cold), requiring the patient's cooperation and activation.
+Although the techniques look pretty different, they work very similarly.
+The differences lie in the rest of the area being treated.
+Sometimes, these are also traditional techniques.

 - The massage is usually performed by hands, sometimes also by feet.
 Different techniques combine different lubricants, such as aromatic oils.
 The masseur sometimes uses various accessories designed to enhance the effect of the massage.

-- Massage beds and armchairs do not have the same value as a human massage which is inherently more sensitive.
+- Massage beds and armchairs are less valuable than humans and inherently more sensitive to massage.
 A good masseur immediately notices the problem spots and works on them intensively.

 In skeletal and muscular injuries, you will find extensive use of hydrotherapy.

-- The water resistance is much higher than that of the air, requiring significant effort on the patient's part.
+- Water resistance is much higher than air resistance, requiring significant effort on the patient's part.
 Other techniques are used in internal organ diseases; however, water (warm) has a calming effect.

 Therapeutic Massage benefits.